iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 </blockquote>

-This structural definition provides a theoretical basis for understanding model misspecification but does not fully address its practical implications in SBI workflows.
+This structural definition provides a theoretical basis for understanding model misspecification but does not yet specify how misspecification manifests in SBI workflows.

 ### Model Misspecification in Simulation-Based Inference